-In speaking before the current readings chapter of the Women's Club on last Tuesday afternoon, Arthur Guiterman, the poet, showed that the book buying public and the book reading public are two different entities and that the book reading public are two different entities and that the reviewers make the book.
+In speaking before the current readings chapter of the Women's Club on last Tuesday afternoon, Arthur Guiterman, the poet, showed that the book buying public and the book ers make the book.
 "Literary Fads" was the subject and Mr. Guiterman traced the tale of these fads from the days of the Greek dramatists down through the Elizabethan period to the present time.
 Of the present day fads, he enumerated the sword and cloak school, typified in the "Prisoner of Zenda," the historical novels, animal stories, American realism and Russian realism.
 The speaker traced the free verse fad back to the King James version of the Bible.
 He paid his respects to the fad of unintelligibility and said that he believes all literary effort should be accepted on its own merit.

-When requested to do so, Mr. Guiterman read from his own poems, "Art of Export," "Education," "Indian Fairies," "Important Business" and "Hills."
+When requested to do so, Mr. Guiterman read from his own poems, "Art of Export," "Education," "Indian Fairies," "Im-portant Business" and "Hills."